Tarbes–Lourdes–Pyrénées Airport

 Tarbes–Lourdes–Pyrénées Airport (Aéroport Tarbes Lourdes Pyrénées; IATA: LDE, ICAO: LFBT) is an airport 9 km south-southwest of Tarbes in the Hautes-Pyrénées département of France.

 Operations

 It handles scheduled and charter flights from across Europe, with many passengers being Catholic pilgrims journeying to nearby Lourdes.
 The airport can handle large aircraft such as the Boeing 747.
-The airport is also the site of the DAHER-SOCATA light aircraft factory, maker of the SOCATA TBM single-engine turboprop, as well as aircraft storage facilities operated by Tarmac Aerosave.
+The airport is also the site of the Daher light aircraft factory, maker of the TBM single-engine turboprop, as well as aircraft storage facilities operated by Tarmac Aerosave.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from the airport: